 As with cattle, most of the day of the caribou was spent in feeding.
 It seems that caribou moss must be at least as nutritious as grass, for I did not notice the grossly distended bellies on caribou that I observed on cattle feeding in the ranchlands of the south.

 By now the few moose that frequented the area were absent and we reasoned that they probably moved south to get away from all the caribou visitors.
 We saw their tracks no more until the following summer when again the rare track appeared and once more we saw the single trail of travelling bull moose as it moved up the length of one of the long sandy beaches on Cree Lake.

 As we skinned out the meat of the caribou that we had taken, we found that they were infested with warble-fly larvae in varying stages of development.

 The shooting of caribou can be a grim business.
-It was, however, as necessary to us as cutting firewood or carrying drinking water from the river.
-When not properly hit the first time it seemed the animals were anaesthetized to subsequent hits.
+It was however, as necessary to us as cutting firewood or carrying drinking water from the river.
+When not properly hit the first time it seemed the animals were anesthetized to subsequent hits.
 A shot-off leg, for instance, did not slow them down appreciably.